RAS18G3/everything_robot/README.md

 - Turn on the NUC on the robot

-- After a while robot_group3 wifi network should appear, connect to it
+- After a while robot_group3 wifi network should appear, connect to it (password is abc12345)

 - Connect via SSH to the robot via (password is ras2018)
 ```console